nsnikhil/go-datastructures/README.md

 ### Contributing

 1. Fork it (<https://github.com/nsnikhil/go-datastructures>)
+2. `make setup`
-2. Create your feature branch (`git checkout -b feature/fooBar`)
+3. Create your feature branch (`git checkout -b feature/fooBar`)
-3. Commit your changes (`git commit -am 'Add some fooBar'`)
+4. Commit your changes (`git commit -am 'Add some fooBar'`)
-4. Push to the branch (`git push origin feature/fooBar`)
+5. Push to the branch (`git push origin feature/fooBar`)
-5. Create a new Pull Request
+6. Create a new Pull Request

+---

+### Known Issues

+1. Multiple implementation of sorting algorithm.
+2. Concurrent search dose not provide enough performance benefits and also the benchmark test for the same sometimes gets into infinite loop.

 ---